careydevelopment/carey-validation/README.md

 That will grab all the errors from that form.

-A caveat, though: you need to configure error messages for fields not covered by the library.
+A caveat, though: you need to configure error messages for fields not covered by the package.

-As it stands now, the library will provide default messages for fields with the following names:
+As it stands now, the package will provide default messages for fields with the following names:
 - firstName
 - lastName
 - email